-This is week four of the Clear the Clutter Challenge and we are tackling bathrooms!
+This is week four of the Clear the Clutter Challenge and we are tackling bathroom organization!
 Are you ready to declutter your bathrooms?
-Read through these bathroom organization tips and then use the bathroom declutter checklist to get started!
+Read through these small bathroom organization tips and then use the bathroom declutter checklist to get started!

 *Some affiliate links used.